evroon/bracket/README.md

 - `ADMIN_EMAIL` and `ADMIN_PASSWORD`: The credentials of the admin user, which is created when initializing the database

+Read more about configuration [in the docs](https://evroon.github.io/bracket/docs/getting-started/configuration).

-## Running the frontend and backend
+## Running the frontend and backend for development
 The following starts the frontend and backend for local development:
 ### Frontend
 ```bash